 Respiration is a broad category that encompasses the degradation of many carbon substrates.
 To identify the compounds being respired, we focused on genes related to carbon transport, as transporter expression has previously been used in marine systems to predict substrate use (Ottesen et al. 2013; Vorobev et al. 2018).
 In all three lakes studied, we found significantly higher expression of genes related to sugar transport at night compared to day.
 Phototrophs are known to exude sugars (Maršálek and Rojíčková 1996), suggesting that sugars may be exchanged between phototrophs and heterotrophs.

-We studied lakes representing eutrophic (LM), humic (TB), and oligotrophic (SL) trophic statuses.
+We studied lakes representing eutrophic (ME), humic (TB), and oligotrophic (SP) trophic statuses.
 There were key differences in gene expression between these lakes, suggesting that microbial communities function differently under varying productivity levels.
 For example, genes related to amino acid transport were only differentially expressed in day vs. night in TB, while genes related to opsins were only differentially expressed in ME.
 Although sugar transporter expression was commonly observed, the types of transporters that were differentially expressed in day vs. night differed by lake.
 In ME, these genes encode ribose, general sugar, and raffinose/stachyose/melibiose transport, while for TB, they encoded ribose, general sugar, and xylose transport.
 Among the sugar transporters, only genes encoding raffinose/stachyose/melibiose transport were significantly differentially expressed in SP.
 Still, the similarities between these three lakes in sugar transport and photosynthesis diel expression indicate a potentially generalizable trend in freshwater.

 There are two non-exclusive hypotheses as to why we observed diel trends in genes encoding sugar transport.
 One is biotic in origin – if these sugars are indeed algal exudates, they may be produced during the day and released at night.
 Although such diel release of sugars has not been documented, day/night partitioning of photosynthesis and sugar metabolism are known to occur in phototrophs (Masuda et al. 2018; Welkie et al. 2018).
 Such diel trends in individual populations may extend to community-level interactions.
 The other hypothesis is that oxidative stress prevents heterotrophs from consuming sugar during the day, even if it is available.
 We observed significant differential expression in genes related to ROS defense, with higher expression during the day, in all three lakes.
 Although solar radiation is known to produce low molecular organic acids from high molecular weight organic matter, we did not observe differential expression of genes encoding transporters for typical photodegradation products, such as glycolate or carboxylic acids.